 Thank the representative for their time.
 If you want to pursue opportunities with an organization:

-- Send a thank you card, letter, or e-mail within 24 hours of the Fair.
+- Send a thank you message within 24 hours of the Fair.